Aglow Community Lighthouse

 Christian Science Church

-”Mortals and Immortals” is the subject of this week’s sermon to be heard at Sunday’s 10:30 a.m. service in the Christian Science church at 806 Oak Ave.
-“Anyone who is joined to Christ is a new being; the old is gone, the new has come.”
-(II Corinthians).
-Sunday School and child care are available at the same time.
+“God the Preserver of Man” is the subject of this week’s sermon to be heard at Sunday’s 10:30 a.m. service in the Christian Science church at 806 Oak Ave.
+“The Lord is my rock, my fortress, and my savior; … the one who saves me from violence.”
+(II Samuel) Sunday School and childcare are available at the same time.

 Church of Jesus Christ of Latter Day Saints